kaiiiz/Spotify2KKBOX/README.md

 Because KKBOX doesn't provide any API to modify playlist.
 The only way to convert playlist is using the import/export playlist features in KKBOX app.

-So I wrote the python script in order to create kbl file last year, package it with flask and deploy it to heroku recently.
+So I wrote the python script in order to create kbl file last year, pack it with flask and deploy it to heroku recently.

 ## How to use?